Sridhar-SMN/lalitha_sahasranamam/verse_43.md

 "Because of the absence of egoism, those karmani, actions; na limpanti, do not taint; mam, Me, by becoming the originators of body etc. And me, for Me; na sprha, there is no hankering for the results of those actions.
 But in the case of transmigrating beings, who have self-identification in the form, 'I am the agent', and thirst for actions as also for their results, it is reasonable that actions should taint them.
 Owing to the absence of these, actions do not taint Me.
 Anyone else, too, yah, who; abhijanati, knows; mam, Me; iti, thus, as his own Self, and (knows), 'I am not an agent; I have no hankering for the results of actions'; sah, he; na badhyate, does not become bound; karmabhih, by actions.
 In his case also actions cease to be the originators of body etc. This is the import."

-The tool on how to achieve this is explained in sloka 4.10 - if fate walks to you and says it wants to snatch away from your memory and understanding all the slokas of the Gita barring one and give you a choice to pick 1 sloka that you would want to keep, then I suggest you pick 4.10.
+The tool on how to achieve this is explained in sloka 4.10 - if fate walks to you and says it wants to snatch away from your memory and understanding all the slokas of the Gita barring one and gives you a choice to pick 1 sloka that you would want to keep, then I suggest you pick 4.10.
 Explaining this Swami P says

 4.10 breakdown by rearranging the words of the sloka